StarTeknoloji/Net.STARTeknoloji.Space/index.md

 # Our @codes.istanbul project !!!
 Open Source Project www.codes.istanbul I am taking my steps and waiting for support. codesexe.com, codesexe.org, codesexe.net.
 This is my Dream I will work hard to make it come true.
 Our supporters codes.computer, starteknolog.com, starcomputer.space
 # ANNOUNCEMENT
 Those who want to contribute to www.codes.istanbul or www.codes.ist can send an e-mail to ercetinguler@starteknoloji.space.
-People with projects are helped to work on these sites.
+People with Open Source, app projects are helped to work on these sites.
 It is free.

 ## Our Sites Published
 - [Tracing CodesExe](https://codesexe.com)